bradleyfalzon/apicompat/README.md

 `abicheck` is currently under heavy development and refactoring.
 This initial version was a proof of concept and shortcuts were taken.
 The current tasks are focused on (but not limited to):

-- Choosing of import paths as the first argument, similar to other tools (no argument means just current directory, else support `./...` and specifying)
 - Adding Mercurial, SVN and potentially other VCS systems
 - Improve VCS options such as:
     - Detection of VCS and flag to overwrite